openkfw/Oscar/doc/README.md

 [Development overview](./development/README.md) - All about development.

 - [Development](./development/development.md) - How to start with development (recommended tools, how to run tests, etc.).
-- [Changelog](./development/changelog.md) - Chronologically ordered list of notable changes for each version of a project.
+- [Changelog](./development/changelog.md) - How to write changelog rules.

 [Tutorials](./tutorials/README.md) - Detailed guides for various scenarios.